BenTaylorPublic/screeps/README.md

     This should be helpful in the longrun too once I need to have defence logic Needs a rework so it includes attentions, but doesn't spam like it does ingame Need an email controller to handle it all
-    Stage "ATTENTION" should email (once!)
-        If possible, a 1 day cooldown on an "ATTENTION" message

 Flag helper function to get flags
     Pass it: